 Open Awards reviews and monitors any incidents that may affect the secure administration and award of learners on our units, courses and qualifications and offer any guidance and training that would help to improve practice at Providers.

-Providers are sent an incident report to complete within 10 working days to outline the incident, summarise how the situation occurred and describe the measures they have taken to ensure similar instances do not occur in the future.
+Providers are sent an incident report to complete within 10 working days (sooner for more urgent issues) to outline the incident, summarise how the situation occurred and describe the measures they have taken to ensure similar instances do not occur in the future.

-The report is reviewed by a member of the Open Awards quality department and a decision made as to whether to undertake further investigations.
+The report is reviewed by a member of the Open Awards Quality Team and a decision made as to whether to undertake further investigations.